unicode-org/conformance/README.md

 which does the same thing much faster, resulting in the directory TEMP_DATA_100.

 ### Viewing conformance results in a browser
 HTML output is found in the subdirectory testReports.
 To visualize this on your computer, start a webserver.
 For example:

 ``
 python3 -m http.server 9000 &
 ``

 Then open the file testResults/index.html under the testReports folder in either TEMP_DATA or TEMP_DATA_100 or in a custom folder.

 ### How this works

 Two main pieces are used to create conformance output:
-* run_config.json which describes the platoforms and components to be executed
+* run_config.json which describes the platforms and components to be executed
 * .sh files that run all the steps of conformance testing.
 This file extracts configurations from run_config

-#### run_config.json

-This file is referenced by the execution scripts.
+*run_config.json* file is read by the execution scripts such as *generateDataAndRun.sh*

-The bash scripts do several things in sequence:
+The bash scripts perform several steps in sequence:

 1. Set up ICU4C versions that will be used as platforms